 With Mother’s Day around the corner, I wanted to do an easy project to preserve my kids small little hands that I could look back on!
+This handprints on wood project is really easy to make.
 With six little hands, I know that they won’t be little for long!

 In this digital age, the art of sending a physical card often gets lost.
 I think that giving a physical Mother’s Day cards offer an opportunity for creativity and reflection and shows a lot of heart and effort!
 I love it when my kids pick out Mother’s Day cards for me and sign their name inside – it melts my heart that they took the time to pick it out and creatively write/draw inside!
 Pairing a beautiful Hallmark card with this easy DIY gift idea is sure to be a hit with that special mom in your life.

 Clean off little hands and make sure they are clear of any grime!